newatoms/guides/define-done/readme.md

 > Goal: Explain the basics of a good Definition of Done (DoD)

-# How to define done
+# How to Define Done

-In order to know when you are done with something it is always useful to define what state the end result needs to be in before you start creating anything.
-With a definition of done you state what the functionality and quality the end product has to be after you're done with it.
+In order to know when you are done with something, it is always useful to define in what state the end result needs to be before you start creating anything.
+With a definition of done, you state the functionality and quality the end product should have when finished.

 Or in our case, what has to be verifiably done in order for it to be moved to 'Done'.